furkanssarri/basic-cs-exercises/README.md

 ## License

-This project is for educational purposes.
+This project is for educational purposes and is licensed under MIT License.
 Feel free to use and modify as needed for learning.